jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/serial-number.rst

+.. _serial-number:

 *****************
 Arm serial number
 *****************

-Each arm is uniquely identified by it's serial number, also known as tracking Id (TRK ID).
+Each arm is uniquely identified by its serial number, also known as tracking Id (TRK ID).
 It's important to find the serial number and use it consistently across configuration files.